Updated Wednesday 9th September 14:00

 We are doing all we can to provide ‘business as usual’ although please be patient with us if this does not go as smoothly as normal.
 We will continue to answer phone calls, however you may find things take a little longer – if possible please contact us on Livechat between 9.00 and 5.00 on weekdays (accessed by the popup box at the bottom right of this screen) or email us at email@example.com.
 We will reply to e-mails as quickly as possible.
 If you are a ‘myCHS‘ subscriber you can contact us, for example to report a new repair.
 We have continued to suspend home visits, although we may occasionally be able to meet at a social distance outdoors in the case of new tenancies.
-We are not able to consider mutual exchange applications for now, as these involve a necessary home visit.
-We will update his page when that changes.

-As always we are keen to hear from you if you are going to struggle to make your normal rent payments.
+As always, we are keen to hear from you if you are going to struggle to make your normal rent payments.
 Our Housing Officers and Money Matters team can talk you through what help there may be (and we’ll monitor what extra help the government might announce).
 If you need more time while you catch up on your payments, we’ll listen and agree a plan with you, and ask you to pay whatever you can while things are sorted out, for example while you wait for benefits to be sorted out.